Air Sweden ‐ fly the Scandinavian way

 - Major funding from Middle East based investors allows the company to modernise its fleet with the addition of two Airbus A320-200 aircraft.
 Both aircraft are immediately placed into service on wetlease and charter contracts.

-- Air Sweden is re-launched as a “Swedish” Scheduled and Charter airline by its new owner and the headquarters are moved back to the North of Sweden.
+- Air Sweden and its headquarters have moved back to the North of Sweden.
 The company is now named Nordic Air Sweden AB to reflect its geographical roots and the operational base is once again in Umeå, as it was in 2001 when it all started.